 Once you create your website, you will also want to make sure that it is optimized with user design and SEO in mind.

 The reason for this is that once you engage in your content and inbound marketing efforts, having a good user experience on your website will increase the conversion rate of the user taking the action that you are promoting.

-For example, if the goal of your inbound/content marketing efforts is to get the user to book a session with you, then having an optimized site that is user friendly in terms of it being fast, looking aesthetically pleasing, easy to find buttons and pages, etc., will increase your brand perception and chance of them converting.
+For example, if the goal of your inbound/content marketing efforts is to get the user to book a session with you, then having an optimized site that is user-friendly in terms of it being fast, looking aesthetically pleasing, easy to find buttons, and pages, etc., will increase your brand perception and the chance of them converting.

 7. Understand the importance of keywords

 The 7th tip is to understand the importance of keywords and how they work.

 Almost any content marketing strategy involves a form of blogging.

 In order to have blogs that drive traffic to your site, they need to rank for certain keywords.

 I see a lot of people start blogs and pour their heart and soul into their words only to find that maybe only 1 person sees and reads it a month.

 After months of this low traffic, they give up and think it just isn’t for them, when in reality, they just didn’t know the basics of SEO and how to go about targeting keywords.